-When: Starts hotting up in November
+When: Starts heating up in November

-Happenings: Amazing natural wonders and crystal clear lakes.
+Happenings: Amazing natural wonders and crystal-clear lakes

-Remember to Bring: Swim wear and a camera.
+Remember to Bring: Swim wear and a camera

-Named after shipwreck heroine Eliza Fraser, sub-tropical Fraser Island, part of Hervey Bay, is situated 200 miles north of Brisbane and has a collection of natural wonders including rainforests, surf beaches, immense sand blows, coloured sand cliffs, mangroves and crystal clear waters.
+Named after shipwreck heroine Eliza Fraser, sub-tropical Fraser Island, part of Hervey Bay, is situated 200 miles north of Brisbane and has a collection of natural wonders including rainforests, surf beaches, immense sand blows, coloured sand cliffs, mangroves and crystal-clear waters.

 There are no paved roads and vehicles drive along its beaches or over the dune.
 The east side of the island forms the “highway” and is also an aerodrome for light aircraft.
 Driving on sand requires skill as it’s easy to roll or drive into the waves, which will earn you a $2000 fine!